Recommendations

 A young man is sent by his father to Mexico to investigate his mine.
 On the way he meets a girl, whose life he has already once saved, who is traveling to the same place.
 He is kidnapped by some men who are misdirecting the mine shipments, and escapes in time to save the girl from death.

-The influence of Noel M. Smith in The Blue Streak can be felt in the way modern Adventure films handle nuanced performance.
+The influence of Noel M. Smith in The Blue Streak can be felt in the way modern Action films handle nuanced performance.
 From the specific lighting choices to the pacing, this 1926 release set a high bar for atmospheric immersion.

 View Details